irinakoester/GNPSDocumentation/docs/datasets.md

 ### Downloading Dataset Contents

 To download the contents of a dataset, you can reach the FTP url of each dataset by click the FTP link.
+There are various FTP clients, which can be used.
+Windows user can also simply paste the FTP Url into the file explore browser to access and download the folders and files.

 ![img](img/datasets/dataset_ftp.png)